oscarsantanaarias/s4league_setting_imgui/README.md

 I will leave below a folder name: Compiled DLLs with the Imgui and fps.dll in case don't want to compile yourself.

+I am still working on the other screen settings.